-Across the globe, our population is ageing, and obesity in those aged 65 and above is increasing, bringing new burdens of ill health related to poor diet and inactivity.
-According to the Centers for Disease Control and Prevention, over a third of Americans are obese, with associated health problems imposing substantial economic and personal impacts on individuals, families and communities.
+Across the globe, our population is aging, and obesity in those aged 65 and above is increasing, bringing new burdens of ill health related to poor diet and inactivity.
+According to the Centers for Disease Control and Prevention, over a third of Americans are obese, with associated health problems imposing substantial economic and personal impacts on individuals, families, and communities.

 Some of the conditions associated with being overweight include Type 2 diabetes and heart disease.
 In many ways, a raw food diet can help people aiming to lose weight, do so healthily on a long-term basis, without having to give up flavor, texture, or pleasure in the dining experience, and without having to forego one’s favorite foods.

 Obesity is not the only nutritional problem affecting seniors.
 As noted by the World Health Organization, micronutrient deficiencies are common in elderly people owing to a number of factors, including reduced intake and a lack of variety in the foods consumed.
 Malnutrition and unintentional weight loss contributes to a progressive decline in health, reduced physical and cognitive functioning, and many other issues that can interfere with one’s quality of life and shorten one’s lifespan.